Piotr Nowina-Konopka: Politics

-From 1982-1989, Konopka was an assistant and spokesman for Lech Wałęsa, leader of the Solidarity movement, and served as the Solidarity spokesman at the 1989 Round Table Agreement negotiations.
-He has been a member of several international relations groups, and most recently served as European Union adviser to the Georgian Parliament in 2005-2006.
+From 1982 to 1989, Nowina-Konopka was an assistant to and spokesman for Lech Wałęsa, leader of the Solidarity movement, and served as the Solidarity spokesman at the 1989 Round Table Agreement negotiations.
+He was a member of several international relations groups, and most recently served as European Union adviser to the Georgian Parliament in 2005–2006.

-From 1991-2001 Konopka was a member of the Polish Sejm or Parliament, representing the Radom constituency.
-He served on several foreign affairs committees, and from 1998-1999 served as a secretary of State, and as deputy Head Negotiator on Poland's accession to the EU.
+From 1991 to 2001 Nowina-Konopka was a member of the Polish Sejm (the lower chamber or the Polish Parliament), representing the Radom constituency.
+He served on several foreign affairs committees, and from 1998 to 1999 served as a secretary of State, and as deputy Head Negotiator on Poland's accession to the EU.

-From November 2006 until 2010 he has been the co-Director of the ECPRD and Director for Relations with National Parliaments of the European Parliament.
+From November 2006 until 2010 he was the co-director of the ECPRD and Director for Relations with National Parliaments of the European Parliament.

-From 2010 to 2013 he has been the Director of the European Parliament's Liaison Office With The US Congress.
-On June 19, 2013 he was appointed by Polish President Bronisław Komorowski as ambassador to the Holy See, as well as the ambassador at the Order of Malta.
+From 2010 to 2013 he was the Director of the European Parliament's Liaison Office With The US Congress.
+On 19 June 2013, he was appointed by Polish President Bronisław Komorowski as ambassador to the Holy See, as well as the ambassador at the Order of Malta.
 He ended his term in 2016.

+Death

+Nowina-Konopka died after a "short, serious illness" in Nowa Iwiczna, on 13 June 2025, at the age of 76.